FLOW CUE

 I created FlowCue, a shower light designed to keep you on schedule.

-RESEARCH
+RESEARCH + INSPIRATION

 2D EXPLORATION

-I wanted to design a light that also works as timer.
+I wanted to design a light that also works as a timer.
 This way not only does this light keep you on schedule, but also provides a shower experience.
-I experimented with the idea of a wall mounted light, or building the light around the shower head, After these initial sketches I decided to roll with wall mounted due to versatility and aesthetics.
+I experimented with the idea of a wall mounted light, or building the light around the shower head.
+After these initial sketches I decided to roll with wall mounted due to versatility and aesthetics.

 ITERATIONS